novacloudcz/graphql-orm/README.md

 ```

 If you want to create your own docker image, you can check the example repository for generated Dockerfile: https://github.com/novacloudcz/graphql-orm-example/blob/master/Dockerfile

-# What's this library for?

-While following microservices design patterns we ended up with many "model services". gqlgen is perfect tool, but implementing resolvers in every service is getting more and more cumbersome.
-Using this tool we only have to update `model.graphql` and all resolvers get generated automatically.

 # Events transport